Provide your details below and we'll give you a call to discuss your needs at a time convenient for you.

 To ensure your monitored alarm system continues to operate reliably and during power outages, Chubb recommends all its customers transition to a Wireless monitoring solution rather than connecting directly to the nbn™ network.

-A Chubb Secure Wireless solution utilises the 3G or 4G mobile phone network and is powered directly from your battery backed alarm system, so it will be able to communicate alarms to our monitoring centre even during power outages.
+A Chubb Secure Wireless solution utilises the 4G mobile phone network and is powered directly from your battery backed alarm system, so it will be able to communicate alarms to our monitoring centre even during power outages.
 It provides an independent wireless communications path that is not reliant the nbn™ network and will make your transition through the nbn™ rollout as easy and seamless as possible.

 Chubb Secure Wireless is a complete end-to-end security alarm transmission system that utilises one or more mobile data networks, to provide a secure communication path between the monitored alarm system at your premises and Chubb’s monitoring centre.